bookofproofs/bookofproofs.github.io/_sources/history/18th-century/cauchy.md

 * Cauchy was strongly supported by Biot and Arago but Poisson strongly opposed him.
 * Cauchy was elected but, after refusing to swear the oath, was not appointed and could not attend meetings or receive a salary.
 * In 1843 Lacroix died and Cauchy became a candidate for his mathematics chair at the Collège de France.
-* Cauchy should have easily been appointed on his mathematical abilities but his political and religious activities, such as support for the Jesuits, became crucial factors.
 * During this period Cauchy's mathematical output was less than in the period before his self-imposed exile.
 * When Louis Philippe was overthrown in 1848 Cauchy regained his university positions.
 * Liouville and Cauchy were candidates for the chair again in 1850 as they had been in 1843.